OceanOutcomes/ocean-outcomes/news/_posts/2025-9-4-expanded-worker-training-now-reaching-dozens-in-taiwans-distant-water-fisheries.md

 ![one-forty-progress-update-6.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/one-forty-progress-update-6.png)
 *Work in fisheries is dynamic and often shaped by vessel schedules or short-notice opportunities.
-Training was conducted while vessels docked in port and required the project teams at Ocean Outcomes and One Forty to work closely on planning and preparation, clarity on roles, and ongoing dialogue when implementing future training initiatives.*
+Training was conducted while vessels docked in port and required the project teams at Ocean Outcomes and One-Forty to work closely on planning and preparation, clarity on roles, and ongoing dialogue when implementing future training initiatives.*

 ![one-forty-progress-update-7.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/one-forty-progress-update-7.png)